Is This Why Summer's Biggest Blockbusters Feel So Cringey?

-I laughed at a lot of weird things during Dark Phoenix, the latest and most disappointing installment in the rebooted X-Men franchise, but only one scene made me physically cringe.
+I laughed at a lot of weird things during Dark Phoenix, the latest and most disappointing instalment in the rebooted X-Men franchise, but only one scene made me physically cringe.

 Let me set the mood: the X-Men have just returned from a very dangerous mission to rescue stranded U.S. astronauts in space.
 Something goes wrong, and Jean Grey (Sophie Turner) ends up absorbing a hazardous energy source that should have been strong enough to kill her.
 Instead, she returns to her friends, alive, and by all appearances, better than ever.
 But no matter how many times she assures her fellow costumed heroes that she feels “good,” they’re not convinced.
 This leads Raven/Mystique (Jennifer Lawrence) to confront her surrogate brother, Professor Charles Xavier (James McAvoy), about his cavalier attitude towards putting mutant lives in danger for his own personal and political ends.